loan will be subsidized to the extent that you have “Need”

 Note: Federal Direct Loans can be forgiven up to $17,500 for certain professions.
 Refer to Additional Information page.

 The PLUS loan is an unsubsidized loan for parents of dependent students.
 The PLUS loan can be used to meet the Expected Family Contribution (EFC).
 Parents may borrow any amount up to the Cost of Attendance, minus other financial aid.
 You will be offered your full parent loan eligibility on the award letter.
-Your student has the opportunity to accept, decline, or reduce the PLUS loan on Wildcat Connection/SAFARI.
-The parent borrower will apply for the Parent PLUS Loan online at www.studentloans.gov by signing into the website with their FAFSA PIN.
+Your student has the opportunity to accept, decline, or reduce the PLUS loan on MyCWU .> Sign In > Financial Toolbox > Accept/Decline Awards.
+The parent borrower applies for the Parent PLUS Loan online at www.studentloans.gov by signing into the website with their FAFSA PIN.
 Once they have signed in they will select Request a PLUS Loan from the menu and then select Parent PLUS as the type of loan.
 During this application process the parent borrower will be able to request in-school deferment of payments and will immediately know the results of the credit check.
 If denied, they have several options available, including appealing the credit decision, applying with an endorser (co-signer), having the school offer the student the additional unsubsidized student loan, or not taking any action.

-The same parent must also complete the Parent PLUS Master Promissory Note.
+The same parent must also complete the Parent PLUS Master Promissory Note (MPN).
 The Parent PLUS MPN is for one parent and one student and is good for up to 10 years.
-For instructions on how to successfully complete the Parent PLUS MPN click here.
+See instructions on how to successfully complete the Parent PLUS MPN.

-The PLUS loan is offered with a 7.9% fixed interest rate.
-The origination fee is 4% with an immediate rebate of 1.5%.
+The PLUS loan is an interest-accruing loan.
+Please see current interest rates here.
 The PLUS loan is available to either biological parent or a step-parent whose financial information is included on the FAFSA.

-REPAYMENT: Repayment on a PLUS loan begins sixty days (60) after the final disbursement of the academic year.
+REPAYMENT: Repayment on a PLUS loan begins sixty days (60) after the final disbursement of the academic year unless the parent requests an in school loan repayment deferment.
 Loan Calculator

 For PLUS loans disbursed after July 1, 2008, the parent has the option to request a repayment deferment until 6 months after the student graduates or leaves school.
 The deferment may be requested at the time of application online.